Women’s Soccer in the USA: The College Way

 Morning and early afternoon: Teaching.

 After a morning workout and breakfast, it’s time to focus on your studies.
-This can be blackboard teaching, lectures or project work with study groups.
+It can be blackboard teaching, lectures or project work with study groups.

 In many ways, you choose your own schedule and have a wide range of different subjects.
 Of course, this varies depending on whether you are in your first, second or third year.